 Chairman of the Jury

-The fact of receiving, along with Garrick Ohlsson and Mitsuko Uchida, the third Prize, the Special Prize for the best performance of a Polonaise and the Witold Małcużyński Prize, launched the career which the artist has been enjoying until now performing concerts on all the continents.
+The success he attained at the 8th International Chopin Competition was the gateway to numerous, prestigious concert stages worldwide.
+The fact of winning the 3rd award, along with Garrick Ohlsson and Mitsuko Uchida, special award for best polonaise performance and the Witold Małcużyński award, gave impetus to his career that the artist has been developing to this day, performing concerts on all the continents.

-He performed as a soloist with such renown orchestras as the Chicago Symphony Orchestra, the American Symphony, the Concertgebouw, the Royal Philharmonic Orchestra, the BBC Symphony Orchestra, the Yomiuri Nippon Symphony Orchestra, the Gewandhaus, the Tonhalle Orchester Zürich, RAI, Santa Cecilia, Orquesta Sinfónica Nacional de Mexico and Orquesta Nacional de España, Orquesta Sinfónica Nacional de Argentina, the Warsaw National Philharmonics and the Polish National Radio Symphony Orchestra.
+Piotr Paleczny was appearing as a soloist with such internationally renowned orchestras as the Warsaw National Philharmonic, the National Polish Radio Symphony Orchestra, the Chicago Symphony, the American Symphony, the Royal Philharmonic, the Concertgebouw Orchestra, the Royal Philharmonic BBC Symphony Orchestra, the Yomiuri Nippon Symphony Orchestra, the Gewandhaus Orchestra, the Tonhalle Orchester from Zürich, RAI National Symphony Orchestra, the Santa Cecilia Orchestra, the Orquesta Sinfónica Nacional de Mexico, the Orquesta Sinfónica Nacional de Argentina, or the Orquesta Nacional de España.

-Piotr Paleczny gave concerts in prestigious concert halls including Carnegie Hall, Avery Fisher Hall, Alice Tully Hall and the UN General Assembly Hall in New York, the Orchestra Hall in Chicago, the Suntory Hall in Tokyo, the Berliner Philharmonie, the Gewandhaus in Leipzig, Teatro Colon in Buenos Aires, the Concertgebouw in Amsterdam, Musikverein and Konzerthaus in Vienna, the Royal Festival Hall in London and Festspielhaus in Salzburg.
+Piotr Paleczny has been appearing in famous concert halls such as the Carnegie Hall, the Avery Fisher Hall, the Alice Tully Hall, the Hall of the General Assembly of the United Nations in New York, the Orchestra Hall in Chicago, the Suntory Hall in Tokyo, the Berliner Philharmonie, the Gewandhaus in Leipzig, the Teatro Colon in Buenos Aires, the Concertgebouw in Amsterdam, the Musikverein and Konzerthaus in Vienna, the Royal Festival Hall in London and the Festspielhaus in Salzburg.